Kootenay Economic Region Workforce Insights

 Key Insights

-• Unemployment increased by 100 people from the previous month and increased by 2,800 people compared to the same month last year.
+• Unemployment decreased by 500 people from the previous month and increased by 2,900 people compared to the same month last year.

 Workforce Composition by Status

-The number of Unemployed individuals increased by 100 people from the previous month and increased by 2,800 people compared to last year.
+The number of Unemployed individuals decreased by 500 people from the previous month and increased by 2,900 people compared to last year.

 Scroll down to explore the data